You are here

 - The appropriateness of the external IRB to review local context; qualifications of the IRB to which the review will be ceded (with due consideration given to such objective factors as accreditation status); and level of confidence in its review and determinations; and

-- The proposed arrangements for the U-M IO and U-M IRB normally having jurisdiction to monitor the outside review and oversight.
+- The proposed arrangements for monitoring the outside review and oversight.

 The U-M IRB with jurisdiction will notify the HRPP Director of its decision or recommendation.
 If the U-M IRB with jurisdiction has declined the request to cede authority, the IRB will so notify the requestor.
 If the U-M IRB with jurisdiction recommends approval, the HRPP Director will further review the request.
 If the HRPP Director disapproves the ceding request, the U-M IRB will so notify the requestor.
-If the HRPP Director approves the ceding request, he or she will arrange for a formal agreement between the University and the entity in which the external IRB resides, under which the respective responsibilities of the two organizations will be described.
+If the HRPP Director approves the ceding request, he or she will authorize the IRB to establish a formal agreement between the University and the entity in which the external IRB resides, under which the respective responsibilities of the two organizations will be described.

 Even when the University or another institution serves as IRB-of-Record for multi-site research, each organization remains responsible for maintaining a system to protect human research participants.
 The ceding institution retains ultimate responsibility for safeguarding the rights and welfare of human research subjects involved at its performance site and for educating members of its research community to establish and maintain a culture of compliance with applicable laws and regulations and with institutional policies relevant to the protection of human research participants.
 The ceding institution also remains responsible for implementing appropriate oversight mechanisms to ensure compliance with the determinations of the reviewing IRB.
 Thus, for example, a U-M performance site may be subject to not-for-cause compliance reviews and for-cause inspections through the University’s HRPP even if oversight of the project has been ceded to an outside IRB.